Helpful hints for perfect food every time

 - Rest your meat.
 This cannot be stressed enough and is often the step that gets skipped!
 Remove your meat from the grill and allow your roast to rest back in the kitchen for 20 minutes before carving; this allows for the final cooking of the meat as the juices are absorbed back into the meat, keeping it tender and tasty.
 Resting is important for steak, as well.
 A 1- to 2-in. steak should rest for about five minutes before serving.

 A great meal from the barbecue doesn’t have to be expensive.
 The following tips will help you keep your costs down, but still allow you to turn out mouth-watering dishes that will keep your guests coming back for more.

-- Don't pay for what you don't need.
-Get your butcher to cut off the excess fat and skin before he weighs it.
+- Don’t pay for what you don’t need.
+Get your butcher to cut off the excess fat and skin before he weighs the meat.

 - Try a cheaper cut of meat.
 Cuts that are less expensive can be just as tasty (if not more so) than their higher-priced counterparts.
 For example:

 - Pork roast (picnic shoulder or Boston butt).
 See recipe.

 - Beef brisket with a wet rub.
 The key is to make sure it has sugar and acid.
 Use cider vinegar and brown sugar, plus your favourite spices.
 Experiment, don’t be a wimp.

 - Flank steak.
 Marinate overnight in Kahlua and espresso with some of the tasty barbecue sauce you’ve made.

 - Keep in mind all of these cuts should be done ‘low and slow.’
 This means your barbecue should be barely on (remember: WARM not HOT).